scarey3-wisc/ParticleTest/README.md

 methods that can be run by opening a command prompt in the root directory.

 Type "java -cp bin CellVisualizer" to be able to drag points around a quad tree and watch the quad tree update in real time.

+Type "java -cp bin IdealGas" to watch a bunch of particles move around the quad tree, where the particles themselves are not displayed, but rather an average-over-time of the velocities (represented as colors) of the particles inside a cell of the quad tree.